pranavc28/blog/content/posts/thought-engineering-self-awareness.md

 +++
-title = 'Are LLMs "self-aware" in their thought process?' date = 2025-10-19T07:07:07+01:00 draft = true
+title = 'From Thinking to Knowing: Measuring Confidence in LLM Thought Processes' date = 2025-10-19T07:07:07+01:00 draft = true
 +++